Show me the Money! Making Dollars & Sense of Family Expat Life

 Summing it all up

-If you have any exceptional circumstances then state them.
-A potential employer may well be willing to cover the costs to get the employees that they want.
+If you have any exceptional circumstances, then state them.
+A potential employer may be willing to cover the costs to get the employees they want.
 Be prepared with the facts and figures to put you on the front foot in your negotiations.

 Don’t forget “money isn’t everything”